-The Committee met four times in 2013.
-In addition to its statutory powers and its powers under the Bekaert Charter the Committee discussed the following main subjects:
+The Committee met four times in 2014.
+In addition to its statutory powers and its powers under the Bekaert Charter, the Committee discussed the following main subjects:

-- a review of the Group's remuneration strategy; - the new short term variable remuneration policy for the Chief Executive Officer and the other members of the Executive Management; - the variable remuneration for the Chief Executive Officer and the other members of the Executive Management for 2012: - the base remuneration of the Chief Executive Officer and the other members of the Executive Management for 2013; - the succession planning for senior executives; - the selection and appointment of the Chief Executive Officer designate; - the appointment of the future Chairman of the Board; - the recruitment of a new Director; - the future organization structure of the Group.
+- the composition of the Bekaert Group Executive (BGE): - the variable remuneration for the Chief Executive Officer and the other members of the Executive Management for 2013; - the base remuneration for the Chief Executive Officer and the other members of the Executive Management for 2014; - terms of office of the Directors; - the appointment and reappointment of Directors and the appointment of the Honorary Chairman; - the composition of the Board Committees; - positioning of the remuneration for the members of the Executive Management; - talent management; - the long-term incentive plan for managers.

-Strategic Committee
+Strategic committee